 Some other benefits of eating plums and other antioxidant foods potentially include slower aging, glowing skin, reduced cancer risk, detoxification support and longer life span.

 2. Aids Digestion

 Soluble fiber, which is found in the pulp of a plum, dissolves into a gluey mass.
 This mass traps fats, sugars, bacteria and toxins and helps move them out of the body.
-It breaks down carbohydrates, lowers bad cholesterol levels and improves cardiovascular health.
+It breaks down carbohydrates, helps lower bad cholesterol levels and may improve cardiovascular health.

 A 2016 study published in Molecular Nutrition and Food Research found that the carotenoids and polyphenols found in plums (and cabbages) reduced gastrointestinal inflammation and stimulated digestion in intestinal cells, and more recent animal research unearthed similar findings.

 The flavonoids and phenolic components — such as anthocyanins, chlorogenic acids, quercetin and catechins — present in plums have anti-inflammatory effects on the different bodily cells.
 Anti-inflammatory foods help prevent health conditions such as high cholesterol, diabetes and cardiovascular diseases.